kenmcmil/dslabs/labs/lab1-sharedobject/README.md

 consistency for all the `KVStore` commands including `Append`.
-The difference from part 2 is that now the final value depends on *all* of the appends performed (whereas `Put` only, the *last* `Put` determinse the value of a key).
+The difference from part 2 is that now the final value depends on *all* of the appends performed (whereas `Put` only, the *last* `Put` determines the value of a key).

 Use the scalar clocks to make sure that the Append operations are performed in the same order on all of the servers without forwarding